k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The plugins.discovery is the configuration file of the Plugins Pipeline process.
 Starting from V8.0, this file is part of the product's resource and it is located in the ```/fabric/resources/discovery``` folder.

-The plugins.discovery configuration file includes the settings of the Discovery job such as:
+The plugins.discovery configuration file includes settings of the Discovery job, such as:

 * Data sample settings
 * Data platform's include / exclude lists